 You can increase the tension and drama in your zombie novel by creating villainous characters who challenge your protagonist.
 So consider “layering” some interpersonal conflict on top of the zombie conflict.

-• In other stories, zombies served more of a background role, as the humans struggle against themselves.
+- In other stories, zombies serve more of a background role, as the humans struggle against themselves.

 There are different ways to play it.
 At the very least, consider what kinds of interpersonal conflict you might weave into your story, to challenge your characters and elevate the tension.